isantop/crashbang/README.md

 Crashbang also outputs a file with the console output (stdout and stderr) of any failed iterations.
 It also outputs the iteration number and the exit status ( or signal, if the termination was caused by a signal).

+## Planned Features
+The following features are currently not implemented, but are planned for
+inclusion:

+* Performance/timing information
+* Status and ETA for completion of a test run
+* Expanded output control
+* Hooks for other automated testing tools